cenfun/monocart-coverage-reports/README.md

     - example: [./test/test-node-cdp.js](./test/test-node-cdp.js)

 ## Using `entryFilter` and `sourceFilter` to filter the results for V8 report
-When you add coverage data with [Chromium Coverage API](#chromium-coverage-api), it actually contains the data of all entry files, for example:
+When V8 coverage data collected, it actually contains the data of all entry files, for example:
 ```
 1, dist/main.js
 2, dist/vendor.js